mimaison/MessageHub/messagehub104.md

 # Using the Kafka Java client
 {: #kafka_using}

-## To do: instructions for getting started, with links for more information
-{: notoc}

-## To do: simple send source and receive source in-line
-{: notoc}

 ## How to use, download, and run the Java Kafka API sample
 {: notoc}